Lett History, Family Crest & Coats of Arms

 The surname Lett was first found in Gloucestershire, where they held a family seat as Lords of the manor of Lett, before the taking of the Domesday Book in 1086.

-Important Dates for the Lett family
+Early History of the Lett family

 This web page shows only a small excerpt of our Lett research.
 Another 91 words (6 lines of text) covering the years 1086 and 1273 are included under the topic Early Lett History in all our PDF Extended History products and printed products wherever possible.